The Virtual Large Cardinal Hierarchy: Virtual Berkeley cardinals

-\theo[N.][theo.prewoodwood]{ If there are no virtually Berkeley cardinals, then $\on$ is virtually pre-Woodin if and only if $\on$ is virtually Woodin. } \proof{ Assume $\on$ is virtually pre-Woodin, so the virtual Vop\v enka principle holds by Theorem \ref{theo.vopwood}.
+\theo[N.][theo.prewoodwood]{ If there are no virtually Berkeley cardinals, then $\on$ is virtually pre-Woodin if and only if $\on$ is virtually Woodin. } \proof{ Assume $\on$ is virtually pre-Woodin, so the virtual Vop\v enka principle for finite languages holds by Theorem~\ref{theo.vopwood}.
 Let $F$ be the virtual Vop\v enka filter, which must be proper.
-The assumption that there are no virtually Berkeley cardinals implies that for any class $A$ we not only get a virtually $A$-prestrong cardinal, but we get stationarily many such.
-Indeed, assume this fails --- we will follow the proof of Theorem \ref{theo.vopwood}.
+By Lemma~\ref{lemm.vopclub}, $F$ contains every club $C$.
+Assume towards a contradiction that for some class $A$, there are no virtually $({<}\on,A)$-extendible cardinals.